This article can also be found in the Premium Editorial Download "Storage magazine: Tips for unifying storage management."

 It's not intended as a competitor for Fibre Channel storage, says Mark Delsman, Adaptec CTO.
 "We see the iSCSI and Fibre Channel markets as being separate, not in competition."

-Then, there's a new iSCSI card on the market which
+Then, there's a new iSCSI card on the market

 Another iSCSI product to hit the streets is an iSCSI connectivity option to ADIC's entry-level and midrange tape libraries, the Scalar 24 and Scalar 100, respectively. iSCSI connectivity is achieved with a new controller that plugs into the rear of an existing Scalar unit, says Jeff Eckard, ADIC product manager for storage networking.